 One of the most important tools that our clients will use during the upcoming Beat Belly Bloat program is WEEKLY MEAL PREP!

-Chris and I know firsthand how important meal prep is for staying on track with our personal health goals whether it be muscle building, weight loss or just avoiding inflammatory foods.
+Chris and I know firsthand how important meal prep is for staying on track with our personal health goals whether it be muscle building, weight loss or just avoiding inflammatory foods that cause belly bloat, brain fog, and a host of other health issues.
 We meal prep weekly and it has become a habit for us over the years!

 Meal prep gives you complete control over the ingredients in your food!

-During the first phase of the BBB program, we eliminate the top allergens: soy, dairy, corn, gluten, eggs, and peanuts.
+During the first phase of the Beat Belly Bloat program, we eliminate some of the top allergens: soy, dairy, corn, gluten, eggs, and peanuts as well as other inflammatory foods like canola and soybean oil.
 This gives your body time to rest and de-bloat.

-Once you have a clean slate, you can start re-introducing those foods back in one at a time to discover how your body reacts to each of these foods, creating your flat belly blueprint.
+Once you have a clean slate, you can start re-introducing those foods back in one at a time to discover how your body reacts to each food, creating your flat belly blueprint.

 The elimination diet is such a simple yet extremely POWERFUL tool that you can use to not only discover foods that don't work for you, but also help you to release body fat and inflammation.